Computerized System Validation CSV

 The actual validation

-If you intend to validate the "finished" (possibly already installed) computer system, you must know the requirements for the computer system.
+If you intend to validate the "finished" (possibly already installed) computerized system, you must know the requirements for the computerized system.
 If these requirements are lacking, you must deduce them in retrospect.

-Unfortunately, many firms and, in part, even authorities, lump different types of requirements together.
+Unfortunately, many companies and, in part, even authorities, lump different types of requirements together.

-- Stakeholder requirements and purpose: those are the truly important objectives and requirements different stakeholders such as users, operators and legislation have to be able to reach their respective aims.
-If you have, for example, a laboratory information system, one requirement would be: the user must be able to recognize at the system whether the patient has hepatitis.
+1. Stakeholder requirements and purpose: those are the truly important objectives and requirements different stakeholders such as users, operators and legislation have to be able to reach their respective aims.
+If you have, for example, a laboratory information system, one requirement would be: the user must be able to recognize via the system whether the patient has hepatitis.

 Strictly speaking, validation is an examination of whether the first type of requirements is met.
 However, it can be observed that in practice, the fulfillment of rather system or software requirements is examined during validations.
 However, technically speaking, this is actually a verification.